The Two Synod Solution

 does not comply with all of the criteria

-required by their Primary Synod (Westminster
+required by their Primary Synod

-or Auburn).
-Their Presbytery may, at the
+The Presbytery may, at the

-minister's request or on its own initiative
+minister's request or on its own initiative,

 after notifying the minister in person or

-by certified mail at the last known address
+by certified mail at the last known address,

 determine that the minister's category of